 Let us take a scenario “Suppose you have installed Exchange Server 2010 for your organization work and got impressed or influenced by the giant, popular email server, Office 365.
-On further discussions and suggestions, you decided to shift from Exchange Server 2010 to Office 365 destination.”
+On further discussions and suggestions, you decided to shift from Exchange Server 2010 to Exchange 2016 or Office 365 destination.”
 So, what features of Office 365 convinced you to make a decision for performing the migration?
 Let us name those benefits through cloud in points.

 - Assurance in security of data stored on cloud, i.e. online as there is no scope of technical faults, data stealing, etc.

 - No other costs like maintenance cost, running cost, etc. except the investment cost for Office 365 subscription.

 - Better scalability with no infrastructure costs involved.
 Only cost for email accounts is entertained.